 Psychotherapist Chantel Thurman is our May speaker and workshop host.
-Read our Q & A and register now for this, our last event of the 2016-2017 season!
+Read our Q & A for this, our last event of the 2016-2017 season!

 Your bio says that you are trained as an animal tracker.
 Can you tell me a little bit about what that means and how you do it?